jamieallen1234/backend-multiplayer-dnd/README.md

 2. Use postman endpoints: https://web.postman.co/workspace/a16d5e27-1295-412f-810e-4f0f1a1a5cf4/collection/40208442-77148dfd-fb08-474f-a19c-c22fc6f25786?origin=tab-menu

+3. Follow the console logs to get a narrative of what is happening in the game.

 4. Use postman "Create Character".

-3. Use postman "Create monster" at least once.
+5. Use postman "Create monster" at least once.

-5. Use postman "Create treasure" at least once.
+6. Use postman "Create treasure" at least once.

-6. Use Postman "Create game as Player".
+7. Use Postman "Create game as Player".

-7. Use Postman "Get Available Games for DM".
+8. Use Postman "Get Available Games for DM".

-8. Use Postman "Join Game as DM".
+9. Use Postman "Join Game as DM".

-9. Use Postman "Start Game".
+10. Use Postman "Start Game".

-10. The game has started, so now you can move, open treasures or start combat.
+11. The game has started, so now you can move, open treasures or start combat.

-11. To fight monsters they must be in the same tile as the party.
+12. To fight monsters they must be in the same tile as the party.

-12. When combat starts, it ends only after the party's characters hp is reduced to 0 or all the monsters hp is reduced to 0.
+13. When combat starts, it ends only after the party's characters hp is reduced to 0 or all the monsters hp is reduced to 0.

-13. When opening a treasure, the loot is randomly dispersed accross the party and put into the players inventory.
+14. When opening a treasure, the loot is randomly dispersed accross the party and put into the players inventory.

-14. Any player can move the party.
+15. Any player can move the party.
 They must stay within the bounds of the map.

 ## Challenges